FangzhengZhang/Simple-Game-Server-Management-Tool/README.md

   - Need to understand how to do it.

 # Starting idea:
-This project should have the following components"
+This project should have the following components
 1. A page to let user check the status of the game server (in boxed review).
    - This UI should have a home page to **display the current running server** in a box looking UI.
      - This box can show users the status of the server (online / offline)